airavata-courses/PingIntelligence/microservices/image-microservices-develop/README.md

 # Microservices
-A set of microservices to store, host and manipulate image files using a rest api

 # Services:
 1. image-storage - Stores uploaded images and serves them back to the consumer
 2. image-storage-db - A postgres container to store image metadata